-As the COVID-19 coronavirus pandemic continues to impact us all, the Western Australian Association for Mental Health (WAMH) is committed to doing what we can to support our members, the community mental health sector, our government, our teams and the people we work with, people with lived experience, and the broader community to stay safe, well and connected.
+As we transition to a focus on recovery from the Coronavirus pandemic, the Western Australian Association for Mental Health (WAAMH) remains committed to doing what we can to support our members, the community mental health sector, our government, our teams and staff, people with lived experience, and the broader community to stay safe, well and connected.

 What is happening at WAAMH?

-Training and events suspended
+Training and events return to WAAMH

 In responding to the challenges posed by COVID-19, our aims are to:

 Promote connectedness and care for each other: These have been and remain unprecedented, challenging times and many people may find their mental wellbeing is impacted.
 Whilst we may need to remain physically distant from each other, WAAMH champions ways in which we can still connect and support each other.

 Recommended resources for self-care and supporting others: A dedicated COVID-19 resource list has been compiled here, featuring resources for self-care, resources for the community mental health sector, recommendations for accurate updates and information on the pandemic, translatable mental health information and more.